Towards electrical domain-wall control in polyacetylene-based electronic nanodevices: Model

 \section{Model}

-Illustrated in Fig.~\ref{fig:device}, our model considers a finite, linear tPA chain deposited on an insulating thin film, e.g. silica, with two voltage gates placed underneath so that they are only capacitively coupled to separate regions of the molecule.
-These gates are connected to external independent voltages that are able to locally control the electron density of the molecular segments by modifying their electro-chemical potential.
-We model this device by the means of the Su-Schrieffer-Heeger (SSH) Hamiltonian\cite{Heeger88_Solitons_in_conducting_polymers, Su79_Solitons_in_polyacetylene}, with slight modifications to treat open-ended molecular chains\cite{Vos96_SSH_model_finite_length} and to describe the effect of the voltage gates on the electron density.
+Illustrated in Fig.~\ref{fig:device}, our model consists of a finite, linear tPA chain deposited on an insulating thin film (e.g. silica), with two gate voltages placed underneath so that they are capacitively coupled to separate regions of the molecule.
+We assume that the gate regions are sufficiently separated from each other so that crosstalk effects can be neglected.
+These gates are connected to external voltage sources that are able to control the electron density of the exposed molecular segments by modifying their local electro-chemical potential.
+We model this device by the means of a SSH-like Hamiltonian \cite{Heeger88_Solitons_in_conducting_polymers, Su79_Solitons_in_polyacetylene}, modified to account for open-ended molecular chains \cite{Vos96_SSH_model_finite_length} and to describe the effect of the gate voltages.
 The SSH Hamiltonian is a celebrated model introduced to describe the interaction of $\pi$-conjugated electrons with the classical ionic degrees of freedom in linear polyalkenes.
-This rather simple model successfully accounts for many of the experimentally observed properties of tPA, such as the existence of a Peierls dimerization gap, and theoretically explains the emergence of fractional solitons \cite{Farchioni_Grosso_Organic_electronic_metals_book, Heeger88_Solitons_in_conducting_polymers}.
-The SSH model is one of the most paradigmatic models in condensed-matter physics, since it realizes the simplest example of a topological insulator in one dimension\cite{Bernevig_book_TI_TSC, Asboth16_Short_course_on_TIs}.
+This rather simple model successfully accounts for many of the experimentally observed properties of tPA, such as the existence of a Peierls dimerization gap, and theoretically explains the emergence of solitons \cite{Farchioni_Grosso_Organic_electronic_metals_book, Heeger88_Solitons_in_conducting_polymers}.
+Since it realizes the simplest example of a topological insulator in one spatial dimension, the SSH model has become one of the most paradigmatic models in condensed-matter physics \cite{Asboth16_Short_course_on_TIs}.
+Explicitly, the model used in this work reads